 In this post, we explore Brasov, what is there to see, and things to do in Brasov, but also what’s nearby.

-There are many incredible places of interest just a short drive (or tour) from Brasov itself.
+There are many incredible places of interest just a short drive (or tour) from Brasov itself and many of them are incredible for kids to experience.

 Is Brasov a good place to visit?
 Yes, Brasov is a very good place to visit in Romania, it’s one of the most beautiful historic cities in the country, and also makes a good base from which to explore Romania.